Argus Panoptes

-Drawing of an image from a 5th-century BC Athenian red figure vase depicting Hermes slaying the giant Argus Panoptes.
-Note the eyes covering Argus' body.
-Io as a cow stands in the background.
+Hermes killing Argus on an Attic red-figure hydria by the Eucharides Painter, ca. 490 BC, Martin von Wagner Museum.

-Argus or Argos Panoptes (Ἄργος Πανόπτης, "All-seeing Argos") is a many-eyed giant in Greek mythology.
+Argus or Argos Panoptes (Ἄργος Πανόπτης, "All-seeing Argos") is a many-eyed giant, son of Gaia, in Greek mythology.
 Known for his perpetual vigilance, he served the goddess Hera as a watchman.
 His most famous task was guarding Io, a priestess of Hera, whom Zeus had transformed into a heifer.
 Argus's constant watch, with some of his eyes always open, made him a formidable guardian.
 His eventual slaying by Hermes, on Zeus's orders, is a prominent episode in the myths surrounding him, and his eyes were then incorporated into the peacock's tail by Hera in his honor.